Duet (1994 film): Reception

 K. Vijiyan of New Straits Times wrote, "It is a simple story but Balachander's screenplay and handling of the cast make it memorable".
-R. P. R. of Kalki praised Kadri Gopalnath's saxphone work, art direction and cinematography but panned the humour and the fight scenes calling them dark spots.
+R. P. R. of Kalki praised Kadri Gopalnath's saxophone work, art direction and cinematography but panned the humour and the fight scenes calling them dark spots.
 He concluded the review by saying even though the film is dragged, since it is romantic it can be enjoyed.